Solar thermal systems

 HOW MUCH CAN IT SAVE?

-A solar thermal system will typically save an average household around 2,000-3000kWh of energy per annum.
+A solar thermal system will typically save an average household around 2,000-3,000kWh of energy per annum.
 This could be from £60 - £150 per annum for those heating water with a gas boiler, or £200 - £300 for those heating water electrically.

 THE ROOF DOESN'T FACE SOUTH.
 WHAT CAN BE DONE?

 Whilst a south-facing roof is an ideal location, it's not absolutely essential to have one.
-Anywhere between south east and south west is also acceptable.
+Anywhere between southeast and southwest is also acceptable.
 An east-facing roof collects solar energy mainly in the morning, whilst a west-facing roof collects solar energy in the afternoon.
-With solar thermal installed on east and west roofs you can either accept slightly lower efficiencies, or increase the collector area to compensate.
+With solar thermal installed on east and west roofs, you can either accept slightly lower efficiencies or increase the collector area to compensate.

 CAN YOU LINK TO A COMBINATION (COMBI) BOILER?

 Combi boilers, which provide instantaneous hot water as soon as a hot water tap is opened and central heating without a storage tank, are now very popular in the UK.
-In short, the answer is yes, but it is not a typical approach as to generate hot water from a solar thermal system requires a hot water storage tank.
+In short, the answer is yes, but it is not a typical approach as generating hot water from a solar thermal system requires a hot water storage tank.
 It is possible to install a solar thermal system with an unvented cylinder or thermal store, suitable for providing pre-heated water to a combi boiler.
-Unfortunately the vast majority of existing combi boilers in the UK will not accept the pre-heated hot water from a solar system so further investigation is required to check if the boiler in place is suitable.
+Unfortunately, the vast majority of existing combi boilers in the UK will not accept the pre-heated hot water from a solar system so further investigation is required to check if the boiler in place is suitable.

 IS PLANNING PERMISSION REQUIRED?

-You might be wondering if there is need for planning permission in order to have a solar system installed.
+You might be wondering if there is a need for planning permission in order to have a solar system installed.
 In the majority of cases, it is generally considered as a ‘permitted development’ therefore planning is not required.
 However, there are a few restrictions and conditions which must be followed before the installation can take place.
 These limitations relate to issues such as size, if your home is a listed building for example or if your home is in an area of natural outstanding beauty (AONB).
 To be absolutely sure, it is always good practice to check first with a local authority's planning officer.

-Will it provide 100% of a households domestic hot water?
+Will it provide 100% of a household's domestic hot water?

 No. Solar thermal systems need to be backed up with another heat source such as a heat pump, biomass boiler, electric immersion heater or a traditional fossil fuel boiler.